port-labs/port-docs/docs/sso-rbac/rbac/rbac.md

   - Admin
   - Moderator
   - Member
 - Moderated Blueprints - the blueprints that can be moderated by the user.
-Only relevant for Moderator users.
+Only relevant for `moderator` users.
 - Port type - the user internal type in Port.
   - Standard - person users
   - [Service Account](/sso-rbac/rbac/#service-accounts).